The Red Cow of Ike

 “We can’t speak comfortably here.
-Please come this way,” Yoshitaka said gently to the woman.
+Please come this way,” Yoshitaka gently said to the woman.
 She followed Yoshitaka into the main hall, sat down facing him, and began to speak slowly.

 The young woman closed her eyes, put her hands together and listened intently.
 Her muffled voice overlapped with Yoshitaka’s chanting, and eventually their voices became louder and louder.

 The villagers were waiting for him at the spot where he had left them the day before.
 When they saw Yoshitaka in the distance, they rushed to him.
-Yoshitaka began to slowly recall the events of the previous night.
+He began to slowly recall the events of the previous night.
 The villagers nodded and listened attentively.
 Every once in a while, a loud sigh escaped their lips.